nancopeland/old-portfolio-site/_posts/2018-03-25-menu-flex-grid.markdown

 	<span class="help-text" style="margin-bottom: 3rem;">Medium menu after flex grid</span>
 </div>

-The first thing I knew would change is the **sub menu CTAs** (the menu on the right).
+The first thing to change was the **sub menu CTAs** (the menu on the right).
 To account for the thinner screen width, I removed the CTA for "search" because the magnifying glass is fairly universally known to represent "search".
-I considered removing it for the newsletter signup link as well but I don't think the email icon makes much sense without "signup".
+I considered removing the CTA for the newsletter signup link as well but I don't think the email icon makes much sense without "signup".

 The other element to address was the **"Topics" menu**.
-On desktop, the "Topics" menu is visible at the top of the page but changes to a dropdown on scroll.
+On desktop, the "Topics" menu is visible at the top of the page but changes to a dropdown on scroll (see screenshot above).
 It is also a horizontal menu.
 I knew on a medium-sized screen, all the items in the menu wouldn't fit horizontally so it should be vertical.

 <div class="row">
 	<div class="columns">